edom/work/edom.github.io/index.md

 date: 2017-05-20 00:00:00 +0700
 ---

-- This is my public personal wiki.
-    - Summaries of everything I learn.
-    - Links to things I think I should read but haven't.
 - Disclaimers
     - This website may contain mistakes.
     Use with caution.
     Compare with other independent sources.
-    - This website may contain comments by others.
-    I am not responsible for those.
+    - I am not responsible for other's comments.
 - Projects
     - Thinking
         - Computer